Have you secured your right to unemployment benefits?

 - Akademikernes A-kasse

-The self-proclaimed goal of the a-kasse is to develop services and counselling that prepares members for the job market of the future where employees are likely to change jobs much more often than previously.
+The goal of the a-kasse is to offer services and counselling that prepares members for the current and future job market as employees are likely to change jobs much more often than previously.

 - Akademikernes A-kasse

 Unemployment in the first year after graduation

 It is completely normal to be unemployed for a period after graduation.
 That is why joining an a-kasse is a good idea.
 These are the unemployment rates for IDA’s members in the first year after graduation:

 MSc in Engineering

 What other students say

 ”I missed out on unemployment benefits in the first month because I joined too late.
 I wish I had just done it in the beginning of my studies instead of waiting.
 I might as well have done that.”

 - Emil, Environmental Engineering